skimzor/HUC3/README.md

 You will need to remove U1 and C4 from a DMG-UFDT-01 cartridge (keep C4).
 Line up the flash adapter board and drag solder the pads.
 Ensure that all pads are making a connections with a continuity check.
 Solder on the AM29F016 chip, C4, and then solder a wire from the WR pad of the flash adapter to Pin 31 of the DMG-UFDT-01 board.
 Flash using the flasher of your choice.

+# Credit

+All credit goes to Steelfoot for documenting the schematics and wiring of the DMG-UFDT-01.

 # License

  [![License: CC BY-NC-SA 4.0](https://licensebuttons.net/l/by-nc-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc-sa/4.0/)